eCubed/DevNotes/02-root-vstemplate.md

 ```

 At first glance, we can see that each `<ProjectTemplateLink>` corresponds to an actual project that will
-be created in our code generation.
+be created by our code generation.
 It is called "project template link" because it is a reference to a project
 template which we'll create later.

 The `ProjectName` attribute describes what a project's name is - the eventual name of the `.csproj` file